-- Keep out of the sun between 11am and 3pm
+- Keep out of the sun between 11.00am and 3.00pm.

-- Ensure all children wear a hat or head covering
+- Ensure all children wear a hat or head covering.

-- Ensure children wear light, loose-fitting cotton clothes
+- Ensure children wear light, loose-fitting cotton clothes.

-- Ensure everyone has plenty of cold drinks to keep hydrated (avoiding caffeine, alcohol or sugary drinks)
+- Ensure everyone has plenty of cold drinks to keep hydrated (avoiding caffeine, alcohol or sugary drinks).

-- It is advisable to eat cold foods, particularly washed salads and fruit with a high water content
+- It is advisable to eat cold foods, particularly washed salads and fruit with a high-water content.

-- Keep the environment cool by keeping windows that are exposed to the sun closed or shaded – electric fans will help too and ensure a flow of air
+- Keep the environment cool by keeping windows that are exposed to the sun closed or shaded – electric fans will help too and ensure a flow of air.

-- Don’t leave babies and young children alone especially in cars or rooms which get very warm, such as conservatories
+- Don’t leave babies and young children alone especially in cars or rooms which get very warm such as conservatories.

-- Monitor children and vulnerable adults with health conditions
+- Monitor children and vulnerable adults with health conditions.

-- Ensure that medication is kept below 25C
+- Ensure that medication is kept below 25°C.

-- Take extra care when planning outdoor activities such as barbecues, which involve prolonged time spent outdoors as well as posing an additional fire risk
+- Take extra care when planning outdoor activities such as barbecues, which involve prolonged time spent outdoors as well as posing an additional fire risk.

 - Don’t jump into cold water (dams etc) to cool down.
-Extreme caution should be taken if entering, playing or swimming in open water
+Extreme caution should be taken if entering, playing or swimming in open water.

 In the meantime, if you are worried about what to do, either for yourself or somebody you know who you think might be at risk, telephone NHS 111 or visit your local chemist.